AbdAlrahimZakaria1/Social-media-app-API/README.md

-# Social media app
+# Social media app API

-This is a simple social media app, Users can create/update/delete posts & vote on them.
+This is a simple social media app API, Users can create/update/delete posts & vote on them.

 This app is deployed on:
 1. Ubuntu server (Subscription is cancelled now).